dominggo1999/rakamin-qa-test/README.md

 2. If you are not familiar with Github Actions, you can learn more about it [here](https://github.com/features/actions).
 3. Fork this repository.
 4. After that, you need to add the environment variables to Github secrets.
-5. The GitHub actions for this repository are only triggered manually, so go to the Actions tab and trigger the "CI" action.
+5. The GitHub actions for this repository are only triggered manually, so go to the Actions tab and trigger the "run-test" workflow.
-6. After the test finishes, you will find three different files that correspond to the three different browsers at the very bottom of the CI workflow details.
+6. After the test finishes, you will find three different files that correspond to the three different browsers at the very bottom of the "run-test" workflow details.
 You can read about how the file is being uploaded [here](https://github.com/actions/upload-artifact).
 Or you can go to the very bottom of [this page](https://github.com/dominggo1999/rakamin-qa-test/actions/runs/4843432061) to see the examples.
 7. You can download those reports and open them on your local machine.

 ****If you want to add new env variables, make sure they have "CYPRESS_" prefix***